madtank/taskweaver-plugins/README.md

 ## Overview

 TaskWeaver is a code-first agent framework that excels in planning and executing data analytics tasks.
-The plugins in this repository extend TaskWeaver's functionality, allowing users to engage in a wide range of activities, from simple greeting messages to sophisticated group chat interactions.
+The plugins in this repository extend TaskWeaver's functionality, allowing users to engage in a wide range of activities, from simple greeting messages to sophisticated post stream interactions.

 Each plugin in this repository is stored in its own dedicated directory.
 Inside each directory, you will find the necessary Python and YAML files that define the plugin's behavior and configuration.